 - Can opener for food (if kit contains canned food).

 - Pet food and extra water for your pet.

-- Important documents, identification, passport, insurance information.
+- Essential documents, identification, passport, and insurance information.

 Your Campus President,